dpgaspar/Flask-AppBuilder/docs/rest_api.rst

             'gender': ('name', 'asc')
         }

+The previous example will filter out only the **Female** gender from our list of possible values

 Note that these related fields may render a long list of values, so pagination is available and subject to a max page size.
 You can paginate these values using the following Rison argument structure::